SomeiLam/my-portfolio/README.md

 - **Technology Filtering**: A dynamic filter system that allows users to filter projects by the technologies used.
 - **User Authentication**: Integrated with Supabase to provide user authentication, allowing users to securely sign in and manage their profiles.
 - **Real-time Data**: The portfolio is designed to allow real-time updates to projects and technologies using Supabase's real-time features.
+- **Notes Management**: A feature that allows users to create, edit, and manage technical notes with different content blocks such as text, code snippets, and images.
+- **Code Highlighting**: Integrated with a syntax highlighter to properly format and display code snippets inside notes.
+- **Category Filtering for Notes**: Users can filter notes based on categories to quickly find relevant information.

 ## Technologies Used